edcarp/2020-05-13-sfc-online/setup-r-workshop.md

    rstudio-x.yy.zzz-amd64.deb` at the terminal).
 * Once it's installed, open RStudio to make sure it works and you don't get any error messages.

+#### Installing Tidyverse and RSQLite
 * After installing R and RStudio, you need to install the `tidyverse` and `RSQLite` packages.
 Start RStudio by double-clicking the icon and then type:
   `install.packages(c("tidyverse", "RSQLite"))`.
 You can also do this by going to Tools -> Install Packages and typing the names of the packages you want to install, separated by a comma.

+#### Using R Studio from Cloud
+* If you had any issue while installing the softwares or you do not wish to install a new software on your PC you can use RStudio from the cloud.
+More information on how to do so <a href = "https://rstudio.cloud/"> here</a>.

 Congratulations!
 You are now ready for the workshop!